-Two COM connections (COM1 & COM2) are located on the motherboard.
+Two COM connections (COM1 & COM2) are located on the mother-board.
 COM1 is located on the Backplane I/O panel.
-COM2, located close to USB 4/5 Connectors, is used to provide front access support.
+COM2, located next to the TPM/Port 80 header, provides front access support.
 See the table on the right for pin definitions.